- If not attending your family’s non-religious family gathering on Christmas is going to cause isolation and alienation from your family, attend!

 Asalaamu alaykum and thank you for your question.

 These sorts of questions are incredibly important, so it’s great that you asked.

-Please check out this video from our consultant Leah Mallery wherein she explains that celebrating Christmas with your family is fine, assuming there are no religious or other haram aspects:
+Please check out this video from our consultant Leah Mallery.
+She explains that celebrating Christmas with your family is fine, assuming there are no religious or other haram aspects:

-Leah Darland Hanoosh: This is something of a hot topic that comes up every year and it leaves a lot of converts feeling confused and hurt, and family members are feeling confused and hurt and estranged.
+Leah Darland Hanoosh: This is something of a hot topic that comes up every year.
+It leaves a lot of converts feeling confused and hurt.
+Also, family members are left feeling confused, hurt, and estranged.

 And so I just wanted to address it really quickly.

-I think that most people who have reasonable knowledge about what the average American Christmas entails understands that it’s not religious in nature.
+I think that most people have reasonable knowledge about what the average American Christmas entails.
+Thus, they understand that it’s not religious in nature.